 DC One Application: Apply for DC TAG, DCLEAP, or DCADOPTION using one easy application.
 You are eligible to apply for the following types of schools if you are a resident of the District of Columbia.

 SchoolGrantsBlog.com: Search for grants and financial loans for college.

 The FAFSA (Free Application for Federal Student Aid) is generally required by every school’s financial aid office.
 Below is a step-by-step guideline for completing the FAFSA.
 Always check with your school’s financial office for specific institutional requirements.

 Early submission of all financial aid documents will increase your chances of receiving maximum aid.

 Get your PIN.
 Get your PIN from www.pin.ed.gov so that you may apply and sign your FAFSA online and therefore get results faster.
 Also, a PIN allows you to make corrections to your application information online.

 Collect documents.
 Collect all the documents needed to apply, including income tax returns, W-2 forms, and other record of income.
 If tax returns are not yet completed at the time you apply, estimate the tax information, apply, and correct the information later.

 Complete the FAFSA on the Web Worksheet.
 Print and complete the FAFSA on the Web Worksheet.
-This worksheet allows you to write in your answers before beginning the actual online application.
+This worksheet allows you to write your answers before beginning the online application.